Webinars on Demand

 Free to members and $19 to all others!
 Looking for professional guidance on teen services trends?
 Look no further than YALSA's Webinars-on-Demand!
 In these archived webinars, experts from the field walk you through hour-long sessions that you can put into practice at your library immediately.

-YALSA members receive complimentary access to all archived webinars!
+YALSA members receive complimentary access to all archived webinars via Y.E.L.L.
+(YALSA E-Learning Library)!
 The fine print:

 - webinars are embargoed for 60 days after recording.

-- Visit the For Members Only section of the site and select "Professional Development" to access them
+- Visit the For Members Only section of the site and select "YELL" to access them

-For those who are not YALSA members, Webinars-on-Demand cost $19 for an individual webinar and $49 for a series of three.
-A group rate is availabe for $99 per webinar.
+For those who are not YALSA members, archived webinars are available on demand and cost $19 for an individual webinar and $49 for a series of three.
+A group rate is available for $99 per webinar.
 The group rate gives libraries unlimited access to the webinar for 6 months.Webinars-on-Demand are available for purchase two months after the webinar takes place.
 Once purchased, you can view the webinar immediately.
 Please note certificates of participation are not available for webinars on demand.

-Webinars-on-Demand are available in five content areas: advocacy, collection development and readers' advisory, programming, technology, and YA service delivery.
+Webinars-on-Demand are available in these content areas: collection development and readers' advisory, programming, technology, and YA service delivery.
 You can purchase a Webinar-on-Demand by clicking "Buy This Recording" on each individual entry or by downloading and returning this purchase order form (PDF).

 On-demand webinars are intended for the sole use of the purchaser, whether an individual or group.
 Redistribution or rebroadcast to another individual or group other than the purchaser is prohibited.
 Thank you for your cooperation.